neilg63/simple-string-patterns/README.md

   /// This should yield ["CAT-pic-912.png", "dOg-photo-876.png", "cats-image-873.webp", "cat-pic-090.jpg"]
 ```

+##### _Version 0.3.16_ expands the range of rules available

+Introduced `equals_ci(pattern: &str)` and `equals_ci_alphanum(pattern: &str)` to match whole strings in case-sensitive with or with without non-alphanumeric characters stripped.

+##### _Version 0.3.15_ expands the range of rules available

+Corrected bug in is_numeric() when used with empty strings.

 ##### _Version 0.3.0_ expands the range of rules available

-Corrected bug is_numeric() is applied to empty strings.

-##### _Version 0.3.0_ expands the range of rules available

 This version introduced a radical revision to the StringBounds enum with supplementary _BoundsPosition_ and _CaseMatchMode_ enums, to handle the full range of rules available via _bounds_builder()_.
 These rule sets may be used with with the matched_by_rules(), filter_all_rules() and filter_any_rules().
 Full documentation for the 0.2.* series is available in the [Github repo](https://github.com/neilg63/simple-string-patterns) in the *v0-2\* branch.

 ##### _Version 0.2.5_ introduces SimpleMatchAny and Whole matches in StringBounds.

 This supplements SimpleMatchAll to apply _or_ logic with rules sets (StringBound, tuples or simple strs).
 The StringBounds enum now has whole string match options (with case-insensitive and case-sensitive variants) to accommodate a mix of partial and whole string matches.
-It also adds a range of single-argument methods for bounds_builder().
+It also adds a range of single-argument methods for bounds*builder().

-Versions of the _string-patterns_ crate before 0.3.0 contained many of these extensions.
+Versions of the \_string-patterns* crate before 0.3.0 contained many of these extensions.
 Since version 0.3.0 all traits, enums and methods defined in this _simple-string-patterns_ have been removed.
 These crates supplement each other, but may be installed independently.

 ##### Version 0.2.2 introduces three new features: